 - Videos of beheadings.

-- One-sided fights with titles like "Watch this guy get beat-up!"
+- One-sided assaults with titles like "Watch this guy get beat-up!".

-- Dogfighting, cockfighting, or other videos in which human onlookers are forcing animals to attack each other.
-We do allow content featuring animals fighting in the wild, such as in a nature documentary.
+- Dog fighting, cockfighting, or other coerced animal fighting where humans force animals to attack each other.
+We do allow content that shows animals fighting in the wild, like in a nature documentary.

-- Bullfighting with bulls being harmed (E.g swords in the bull).
+- Bullfighting with bulls being harmed, like swords in the bull.

-- Hunting using illegal practices like bombing or poison.
+- Hunting using non-standard practices, like bombs or poison.